o1-labs/docs2/docs/using-mina/where-to-buy-mina.md

 ---
-title: Where To Buy Mina
+title: Where To Buy Mina (Exchanges)
 ---

 ## Where To Buy Mina